 - (a) Except as otherwise specified in this section, every part of a required yard shall be open to the sky. - (b) Sills, cornices, roof eaves, and ornamental features may project up to 24 inches into any required yard in all districts except the H30A and H30B districts, and in H30C districts west of Harding Avenue.
 In the H30A and H30B districts and in H30C districts west of Harding Avenue, eaves of sloped roofs may project up to 24 inches into the side yard setback.
-All other ornamental or screening features in the H30A and H30B districts, including cornices, sills, frames, and fins, may project no more than 8 inches into any required yard. - (c) Moveable awnings may be placed over doors or windows and may project not more than three feet into any required yard. - (d) In connection with a single-family or duplex residence, air conditioning equipment, a pool pump or other mechanical equipment may be located in a required side or rear yard, provided such equipment is at least 15 feet from any other single-family or duplex residence and is not visible from any street or waterway. - (e) In the H40 district on lots with less than 75 feet of frontage developed in accordance with the supplementary regulations provided in footnote 9 to the District Regulations table in section 90-155, unenclosed balconies may extend into a required front yard not more than 2 1/2 feet. - (f) In all districts except the H120 district, open, unenclosed building entrance porches, platforms or paved terraces, not covered by a roof or canopy, and which do not extend above the level of the grade or entrance floor of the building, may extend or project into the required front or side yard not more than six feet. - (g) In the H120 district, open unenclosed balconies may extend into a required front, side or rear-yard not more than five feet.
-However, provided a special exception is obtained in accordance with section 90-94, for the purpose of encouraging architectural creativity and break-up of building mass: for any "unbuilt" building area buildable as-of-right under the Code, 60 percent of such "unbuilt" area may be built, as open balconies, beyond the established five feet balcony setback.
-Further provided: - (1) The total area of all balconies built shall not exceed 65 percent of the total area of all balconies buildable as-of-right under the code; and - (2) Maximum extension of balconies shall not exceed three feet beyond the established five feet.
+All other ornamental or screening features in the H30A and H30B districts, including cornices, sills, frames, and fins, may project no more than 8 inches into any required yard. - (c) Moveable awnings may be placed over doors or windows and may project not more than three feet into any required yard. - (d) In connection with a single-family or duplex residence, air conditioning equipment, a pool pump or other mechanical equipment may be located in a required side or rear yard, provided such equipment is at least 15 feet from any other single-family or duplex residence and is not visible from any street or waterway. - (e) In the H40 district on lots with less than 75 feet of frontage developed in accordance with the supplementary regulations provided in footnote 9 to the District Regulations table in section 90-155, unenclosed balconies may extend into a required front yard not more than 2 1/2 feet. - (f) In all districts except the H120 district, open, unenclosed building entrance porches, platforms or paved terraces, not covered by a roof or canopy, and which do not extend above the level of the grade or entrance floor of the building, may extend or project into the required front or side yard not more than six feet. - In When setbacks provide a minimum interior side setback of 10 feet for the first 30 feet in height, with the width of each required interior side yard increased by one foot for every three feet of building height above 30 feet in the H120 district, open unenclosed balconies may extend into a required front, side or rear-yard or side (including side street) not more than eight feet, and may extend into a required interior side setback not more than five feet.
+However, provided a special exception is obtained in accordance with section 90-94, for the purpose of encouraging architectural creativity and break-up of building mass: for any "unbuilt" building area buildable as-of-right under the Code, 60 percentBalconies may extend to within 12 feet west of such "unbuilt" area may be built, as open the bulkhead line.